 - Enter your total loan amount.
-If you aren’t sure of this amount just yet, enter an amount you think will be sufficient to finance your car.
+If you aren’t sure of this amount just yet, use the slider to enter an amount you think will be sufficient to finance your car.

-- Enter your purchase rate.
-Use the comparison rate of the car loan to more accurately determine your repayments.
+- Enter your interest rate.
+Use the interest rate of the car loan to more accurately determine your repayments.

 - Enter the loan term.
 The shorter the term the more your repayments will be, but the more you will save on interest.
 You should check the loan terms offered by the different loans you are looking at to make sure you are able to choose the terms you want.

 - Set your repayment frequency.
 You will need to check the options offered by the loan you are looking at, as not all lenders offer every type of repayment frequency.
 If you are able to choose the frequency, you should try and match it to when you get paid ie. monthly pay, monthly repayments.